-Chris Magra is an Associate Professor of Early American history at the University of Tennessee.
-His research explores early American social and economic history.
-He is particularly interested in merchants and maritime laborers.
-Cambridge University Press published his first book The Fisherman’s Cause: Atlantic Commerce and Maritime Dimensions of the American Revolution in 2009, which won the Winslow House Book Prize.
-This book examines transatlantic business rivalries and resource competition that helped bring about the imperial crisis.
-He is finishing his second book, Poseidon’s Curse, an analysis of the business costs of British naval impressment and the economic origins of the Revolution.
+Chris Magra is Professor of Early American history at the University of Tennessee.
+He has published two books with Cambridge University Press on the maritime dimensions of the American Revolution.
+His first book won the Winslow House Book Prize.
+The Fisherman’s Cause examines the New England codfisheries and the transatlantic business rivalries and resource competition among fish merchants that helped bring about the imperial crisis.
+His second book, Poseidon’s Curse, explains how the state appropriation of merchant’s private property and maritime free labor divided North American colonists from their seaborne empire.
 He has written articles for several academic journals, including the International Review of Social History and the New England Quarterly.
-Two of these articles won prizes.
-He has been a research fellow at the David Library of the American Revolution, the Massachusetts Historical Society, the Peabody Essex Museum, and the University of Tennessee’s Humanities Center.
-He has presented research papers at academic forums in Canada, the Netherlands, and throughout the United States, including the American Historical Association’s annual meeting and the Omihundro Institute of Early American History’s annual conference.
-He teaches graduate and undergraduate courses on Early America and the Atlantic World.
+The Canadian Nautical Research Society awarded him the prestigious Keith Matthews Award for one of these journal articles.
+He has been a research fellow at the Hagley Library, the David Library of the American Revolution, the Massachusetts Historical Society, the Peabody Essex Museum, and the University of Tennessee’s Humanities Center.
+He has presented his original research at academic forums in Canada, the Netherlands, and throughout the United States.